sonic-net/SONiC/doc/mgmt/OpenConfig_System.md

 ## 3.3 User Interface
 ### 3.3.1 Data Models
-Openconfig-system.yang (2.1.0) and its submodules will be used as user interfacing models.
+Openconfig-system.yang (revision 2.1.0) and its submodules will be used as user interfacing models.
-We are updating openconfig-system yang version (0.7.0) in sonic with latest available openconfig version (2.1.0).
+We are updating openconfig-system yang version (0.7.0) in sonic with latest available openconfig version (revision 2.1.0), to have all the latest changes from community.
 Community PR [https://github.com/sonic-net/sonic-mgmt-common/pull/147]
    * In this PR openconfig-system.yang and its submodules are updated to latest version available
-   * Reference to openconfig-network-instance module is commented, as this module is yet to be supported in sonic
+   * Reference to openconfig-network-instance model is commented, as this module is yet to be supported in SONiC

-Main changes among these to openconfig versions are:
+Main changes in the latest openconfig versions are:
  * Feature wise major changes -
-    * system/state -> uptime, software-version, last-configuration-timestamp nodes are added.
+    * system/state -> up-time, software-version, last-configuration-timestamp nodes are added.
     * ntp -> source-address moved to per server list from global container.
 Also network-instance is included per server.
+NTP Key reference is added in server.
     * grpc-server -> Restructured completely, multiple server provision is added.
     * logging -> For remote-server, network-instance support is added.
 Files & VTY containers are added newly.
     * memory -> used and free leaves are added.